 I often mention that I am “hands on.”
-I do most of my own work, from campaign design to implementation.
-I have many years of experience working with nonprofits with little or no staff (or staff with little or no interest in development), and I tackle those projects with gusto!
+I do most all my own work, from campaign design to implementation.
+I have years of experience working with nonprofits with little or no staff (or staff with little or no interest in development), and I tackle those projects with gusto.
 When I believe in what they are accomplishing, when their enthusiasm inspires me, I am ready to jump in with both hands.

 Technology helps amplify my work.
 I work primarily from my dedicated home office, with my own equipment.
-For larger print projects, Office Depot’s business department does a great job of printing, binding and shipping (I also have a significant discount there via The Honor Society of Phi Kappa Phi, thank you very much).
-Occasional trips to visit the nonprofit and its leadership in person are arranged in advance (about once monthly or every-other-month).
+For larger print projects, Office Depot’s business department does a great job printing, binding and shipping.
+And happily, I also have a significant discount there via The Honor Society of Phi Kappa Phi, which I continue to appreciate.
+Occasional trips to visit the nonprofit and its leadership in person are arranged in advance, about once monthly or every-other-month.
 Secure communications via Gmail and secure document storage and sharing via Dropbox make working remotely with this organization convenient and easy.

 YouTube | Videos are exceedingly popular way for the public to access information and YouTube is the second largest search engine in the world after Google Search.
 I created a new YouTube profile and using Adobe Spark Video, created an initial group of videos to start.